equinor/appsec-snyk-onboarding/content/motivation.md

   - All software needs regular TLC (Tender, Love, Care)
   - Code and dependencies MUST be kept up-to-date
   - Snyk will assist in identifying known vulnerability of OSS libraries
+- Patching is a firm requirement in Equinor (WR1211)

 </div>